-We used the ACSI database to measure customer satisfaction.
-In the marketing literature, the ACSI has been shown to be a reliable source of measuring customer satisfaction.
-Several studies employ this database to assess overall customer satisfaction of total purchase and consumption experience at the firm level (e.g., Anderson, Fornell, and Mazvancheryl 2004; Fornell et al. 2006; Gruca and Rego 2005; Mithas, Krishnan, and Fornell 2005b; Mittal et al. 2005).
-The National Quality Research Center at the University of Michigan developed and maintains the ACSI data set.
-It has data for nearly 200 Fortune large companies that span all major economic sectors and constitute approximately 43% of the U.S. economy.
+We used the American Customer Satisfaction Index (ACSI) database to measure customer satisfaction.
+In the marketing literature, ACSI has been shown as a reliable source of measuring customer satisfaction.
+Several studies employed this database to assess overall customer satisfaction of total purchase and consumption experience at the firm level (e.g., Anderson, Fornell and Mazvancheryl 2004; Fornell et al. 2006; Gruca and Rego 2005; Mithas, Krishnan, and Fornell 2005b; Mittal et al. 2005).
+This ACSI dataset is developed and maintained by the National Quality Research Center at the University of Michigan.
+It has data for nearly 200 Fortune large companies that span all major economic sectors and comprise about 43% of the US economy.
 To obtain ACSI data, more than 50,000 household consumers (actual product users) of these large firms are polled on a quarterly basis.
-Each valid respondent has passed screening questions related to predefined purchase and consumption periods.
-The ACSI uses an interval scale ranging from 0 to 100, with 100 as the highest level of customer satisfaction.
+Each valid respondent has passed screening questions related to predefined purchase and consumption time periods.
+ACSI uses an interval scale ranging from 0 to 100, with 100 as the highest level of customer satisfaction.

-Based on multi-item, multiconstruct criteria, the ACSI is a reliable data source because it employs the same survey questionnaire, random sampling, and estimation modeling across firms and years (Fornell et al. 1996; Fornell et al. 2006; Mithas, Krishnan, and Fornell 2005b).
-A comprehensive test of the validity and reliability of this satisfaction measure can be found in the work of Fornell and colleagues (1996).
-Parallel to CSR, innovativeness capability, and product quality, we treat customer satisfaction as a latent variable and measure it using its ACSI ratings in 2002, 2003, and 2004 as three separate indicators.
+Based on the multiple-items multiple-constructs criteria, ACSI is a reliable data source because it employs the same survey questionnaire, random sampling, and estimation modeling across firms and years (Fornell and colleagues 1996; Fornell et al. 2006; Mithas, Krishnan, and Fornell 2005b).
+A comprehensive test of the validity and reliability of this satisfaction measure can be found in Fornell and colleagues (1996).
+In parallel to CSR, innovativeness capability, and product quality, we treat customer satisfaction as a latent variable and measure it by using its ACSI ratings in 2002, 2003, and 2004 as three separate indicators.